 #3 – Your IT Support Team Needs Help from Other Professionals

-Although IT support professionals go to school in order to learn their trades, they may still need to rely on others to help them solve difficult tasks.
+Although IT support professionals go to school in order to learn the trade, they may still need to rely on others to help them solve difficult tasks.
 Your support team should rarely need to call an outside vendor or internet service provider to ask questions.
 They should already have the answers themselves.
 If you determine that your in-house support person is relying heavily on outside vendors to ask questions and get the job done, it’s time to consider a different direction for your IT support.

 In all honesty, most small to medium businesses task the most technically inclined employee already on staff as their frontline IT person.
-Even though these newly minted frontline IT individuals already have a full-time role as something completely different, like photographer.
+Even though these newly minted frontline IT individuals already have a full-time role as something completely different, lika a photographer.
 So, as a business owner, you have to ask yourself two questions.
 Is this the best use of my employees time?
 Could we grow faster if they focused on their main responsibility rather than play, “IT Technician”?